mikejc58/MatrixClock/README.md

 * adafruit_ds1307
 * adafruit_pcf8523

+Use the versions provided here, the modules in the adafruit bundle do not allow configuring the square wave output of the chips.

 MatrixClock will identify which clock chip you have and load the appropriate module.
 You only need to place the appropriate module (or all of them) on the CIRCUITPY drive.
 MatrixClock will